 How to Keep Your Christmas Spending Under Control

-Before you spend a penny this Christmas, take a realistic look at your finances and determine how much money you can afford to spend.
-If you’re committed to not going into debt for the holidays, you may need to use money you have saved during the year.
-If you haven't saved anything, set aside part of your December paychecks to cover Christmas expenses.
+- Set an overall budget: Before you spend a penny this Christmas, take a realistic look at your finances and determine how much money you can afford to spend.
+If you are committed to not going into debt for the holidays, you will need to use money you have saved up during the year.
+If you haven't saved any, you can set aside part of your December paychecks to cover Christmas expenses.
 Write down your spending cap and use this number to inform your other decisions.

-Your remaining holiday spending money can be divided between all the people you want to give gifts to this year.
-In addition to your family, include any friends, co-workers, neighbors, and service people who you would like to give something to.
-The small $5 and $10 gifts can add up, so you need to include everybody in your list from the outset.
+- List people to buy gifts for: Your remaining holiday spending money can be divided between all the people you want to give gifts to this year.
+In addition to your immediate and extended family, include any friends, co-workers, neighbors, and service people who you would like to give something to.
+The small $5 and $10 gifts can really add up, so you need to include everybody in your list.

-Although it’s tempting to just write down what you want to get for each person, the better way to approach your list is to first decide how much you can spend on each person.
-This helps ensure your money is allocated appropriately between people.
-It would be a shame to spend all your money on your kids because they want flashy, expensive gifts and forget about your spouse, who deserves something special, too.
+- Set a spending limit for each person on your list: Although it is tempting to just write down what you want to get for each person, the better way to approach your list is to first decide how much you can spend on each person.
+This helps ensure that your money is allocated appropriately between people based on how important they are to you.
+It would be a shame to spend all your money on your kids because they want flashy expensive gifts and forget about your spouse, who deserves something special too.

-Sometimes the best gifts are those you made yourself.
-If you have the time to work on them, these gifts will often be more meaningful than store-bought gifts; not to mention, they're far less expensive.
-Put your skills to work knitting scarves, canning pickles, making Christmas ornaments or baking cookies.
-These types of gifts are usually well received, and it can actually be relaxing to enjoy some crafty projects during December.
+- Don't be afraid of homemade gifts: Sometimes the best gifts you can come up with are going to be homemade ones.
+If you have the time to work on them, these gifts will often be more meaningful for the recipient than store-bought gifts, not to mention that they're far less expensive.
+Put your skills to work making Christmas ornaments, knitting scarves, canning pickles, making greeting cards, or baking cookies.
+These types of gifts are usually very well received, and it can actually be very relaxing to take a break from regular life and enjoy some crafty projects during December.